nymtech/nym/sdk/typescript/examples/node-tester/parcel/README.md

-# Nym Node Tester - HTML
+# Nym Node Tester - Parcel bundler

 This is an example of using the Nym Mixnet node tester.